PanXProject/awesome-certificates/README.md

 ## What is this?
 Currently an awesome list of free IT courses with certificates &amp; badges on completion.
-This list is opensource so all suggestions and pull requests are more than welcomed!
+This list is opensource so any suggestions and pull requests are more than welcome!

 </br>
 🏅= Digital Badges 🏆 = Certificate of Completion